silomo-luthando-kunene/unsupervised-learning-model_customer-risk-segmentation/README.md

 * **Enforce Algorithmic Exposure Ceilings:** Automatically limit capital deployment to a hard ceiling of **R12,000** for any new applicant landing within the Tier 1 geometric feature space.
 This single operational pivot immunizes the bank from the **35%** loan default risk.
 * **Scale Tier 2 Asset Allocation:** Redirect customer acquisition spend toward the Tier 2 profile.
 This cluster provides optimal asset-liability performance, supporting large capital generation capabilities **(R17,100.53)** alongside a stable **10%** default floor.
 This way you lower customer churn of the segment of customers who are the most loyal and financially prudent.
 * **Dynamic Regulatory Provisioning:** Transition from a flat portfolio model to dynamic capital allocation.
 Lowering loss provisions on the highly predictable Tier 2 and Tier 3 blocks unlocks millions in frozen cash, converting idle capital back into active lending assets.
-*  ** Fraud Investigation:** Investigate how much of the feature space of the customers in Tier 1 are delinquent due an inability to fulfill loan requirement versus fraud.
-Restructuring loan accceptance requirements ensures that bank fraud is reduced and captital reserved for defaulting customers is decreased and deployed into other profitable business segments.
+* **Fraud Investigation:** Investigate how much of the feature space of the customers in Tier 1 are delinquent due an inability to fulfill loan requirement versus fraud.
+Restructuring loan acceptance requirements ensures that bank fraud is reduced and captital reserved for defaulting customers is decreased and deployed into other profitable business segments.

 **NOTE:** The aim of this project was to practically implement newley acquired Unsupervised Learning theory applying it within the field of Banking, effectively investigating and communicating a problem and solution, and lastly to continuing with my Machine Learning expertise development.